Fareeha2210/Few-Shot-Learning/README.md

 # Few-Shot-Learning
-This repository contain code file and datasets related to the few-shot Learning project.
+This repository contain code files and datasets related to the few-shot Learning project.